AlrightErin27/erinvb-portfolio-2024/src/Components/Games/Numerix/README.md

 - Scoring system that tracks player progress.
 - Comprehensive in-game instructions via a Help menu.
 - Restart option for a fresh start at any time.
+- Game Over modal allowing players to save high scores with a username.
+- High scores fetched from a MongoDB database and displayed in a Top Scores modal.

 ### Installation and Setup:

 To set up Numerix locally:

 1. Clone the repository.
-2. Install dependencies using `npm install`.
+2. Install dependencies using npm install.
+3. Set up a MongoDB instance and configure the connection in your environment variables.
-3. Run the project with `npm start`.
+4. Run the project with npm run dev (starts both backend and frontend).
-4. Access the game at `http://localhost:3000`.
+5. Access the game at http://localhost:3000.

 ---

-## 4. To-Do List

-- Replace the Game Over alert with a modal for improved user experience.
-- Ensure responsive design across all screen sizes.
-- Add a feature for users to save high scores to a database.

----

-## 5. Contributing
+## 4. Contributing

 If you'd like to contribute to Numerix, please fork the repository and create a pull request with your changes.
 Feedback and feature suggestions are welcome!

 ---

-## 6. Acknowledgments
+## 5. Acknowledgments

 Numerix is inspired by the original 2048 game created by Gabriele Cirulli.
 This project pays homage to the addictive simplicity and strategic depth of the classic game.

----